The Best Love Songs, Picked By Artists Of Every Generation

 Take a moment and think about a love song that means the world to you.
 Depending on where you are on your life journey, this question might spur some butterflies in your tummy, or it might fill you with dread.
 The song you’re thinking of might be pegged to a certain time, like your wedding, or tied to feelings for a certain person, whether romantic, platonic, or familial.
 What a singular love song means to a listener can be both deeply personal and universal, and that meaning can ebb and flow throughout the listener’s life.
 As we grow older, the idea of what constitutes a “love song” can even change.

 I’ve always been drawn to the simplest love songs.
-Growing up, The Beatles were a nonstop presence in my house, and just as I was learning about shapes and colors in school, I was getting an education in '60s British Invasion music at home.
-The Beatles were masters at the love song, so if you had asked me as a kid what my favorite was, without a doubt I would have replied with one of theirs.
+Growing up, The Beatles were a nonstop presence in my house, and just as I was learning about shapes and colours in school, I was getting an education in '60s music at home.
+The Beatles were masters at the love song, so if you had asked me as a kid what my favourite was, without a doubt I would have replied with one of theirs.

 If you asked me in high school, my answer would be something with much more angst.
 In the mid-to-late 2000’s, the love I wanted was never the love I received, so there were a lot of breakup songs playing in my silver Volkswagen Beetle.
 You can easily insert any early Dashboard Confessional track here when I was sad, or Bright Eyes’ “First Day of my Life” when I was feeling hopeful.